intel/vscode-oneapi-gdb-debug/README.md

 At this point you should be able to run the extension in the "Extension Development Host".

 ## License
-This extension is released under the MIT License.
+1. This extension is released under the MIT License.

+2. oneapi-gdb-debug-0.0.1.vsix\extension\media\userHelp\content.json

+    Copyright (c) Intel Corporation

+    Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with the Invariant Sections being “Free Software” and “FreeSoftware Needs Free Documentation”, with the Front-Cover Texts being “A GNU Manual,”and with the Back-Cover Texts as in (a) below.
+    (a) The FSF’s Back-Cover Text is: “You are free to copy and modify this GNU Manual.
+    Buying copies from GNU Press supports the FSF in developing GNU and promoting software freedom.”

-*Other names and brands may be claimed as the property of others.
+Other names and brands may be claimed as the property of others.